 Brief CV

 His research is focused on quantum transport, two-dimensional materials (e.g. graphene), topological insulators and the physics of driven systems.
 Inelastic effects deriving from electron-phonon and electron-photon interactions (e. g. quantum pumping, Floquet topological states) occupy a central stage in his contributions.
 He has more than 70 publications in international journals and a book published by Cambridge University Press.
-These works have collected more than 4200 citations with h-index 30.
+These works have collected more than 4900 citations with h-index 33.
 He has delivered more than 50 invited/plenary talks at international conferences/workshops and meetings and serves as referee for numerous journals and funding institutions including the European Research Council, Agence Nationale de la Recherche (France) and the National Science Foundation (US).
-He has been listed as outstanding referee of the American Physical Society and since 2022 serves as an Editorial Board member of Physical Review Letters (Condensed Matter Physics).
+He has been listed as outstanding referee of the American Physical Society and since 2022, has also served as an Editorial Board member of Physical Review Letters (Condensed Matter Physics).
+Since April 2024 he is an academic Associate Editor of Physical Review Research.

 Main scientific achievements and appraisal of our research